6 min read

-Understanding the cycle tima of Epics in Jira
+Understanding the cycle time of Epics in Jira27, Mar 2017

 Agile teams strive to continuously improve every aspect of their operation.
 Agile organisations do the same.
 And to effectively improve an organisation we must understand current performance so we can identify opportunities for improvement.